ashoksethy/Demo-Project/readme.txt

     : do changes on code and left go to 3rd opetion
     : add that file and write a message
     : press commit and push
-    : it ll update on
+    : it ll update on live server
+    :